kellischeuble/abett-vendors-and-clients-challenge/README.md

 ### Assumptions Made
 ```
-Thought that using a graph datastore would be the easiest way to go about this problem.
-I have never used a graph datastore before, and have heard good things about Neo4j and thought it looked pretty straight forward.
+I thought that using a graph datastore would be the easiest way to go about this problem
+based on the types of connections between vendors and clients.
+I have never used a graph datastore before and thought Neo4j would be a more simple one
+to implement.
 ```

 ### Future Considerations